bennekrouf/landing-api0/README.md

 # API0 Website

-A modern, responsive website for API0 with integrated blog and dark mode support.
+A modern, responsive website for API0 - the infrastructure layer that turns any application into a conversational AI interface.

 ## Features